-The two main research lines of the lab are
+The two main research lines of the lab are the following.

 the spread of infectious diseases is studied through models generally based on ordinary or partial differential equations, but often considering also stochastic effects, or completely stochastic simulations.
 This approach has been used for studying pandemic and seasonal influenza, about which the group has coordinated the European project FLUMODCONT.
 Similar approach is also used to study ecological (e.g. corals, or galliforms) and cellular systems.
 The group participates in a project (starting September 2013) about the dynamics of invasive species, in collaboration with FEM, FBK and other Italian partners.